 Most of the products I post on this site are luxury items, but design isn’t just pretty things to buy; design can change the world.
-Here’s an example of that:
+Here’s an example of that.
+Dror Benshetrit has created a new building system called QuaDror that might change the way you see building materials.

 Unveiled at the Design Indaba conference last week in South Africa, QuaDror is a space truss geometry that has structural integrity and flexible design capabilities.
 A four-year design process of experimentation and investigation, Dror designed, created, researched, and finally came up with a suitable geometry that is capable of five main applications: dividing, dwelling, trestle, fenestration and artistic installation.